ogadaki/zed/README.md

 won't afraid non-programmers and that programmers (at least some of them) will still find usable?

+It combines expressivness of visual representation with hackability of text editing.

 Check the [demo](http://nnodot.github.io/zed/app.html).

 It is a quick and dirty proof of concept, numerous features are missing, some